filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 If you want to revert the changes listed above and go back to running `lotus-miner` as a single process, run the following:

+1. Shut both `mining/sealing/proving` and `markets` node down.

-1. Make sure that the `mining/sealing/proving` node is publicly exposed, as we will be enabling the markets subsystem on it.
+2. Make sure that the `mining/sealing/proving` node is publicly exposed, as we will be enabling the markets subsystem on it.
+Set up the addresses in the [`Libp2p` section](https://docs.filecoin.io/mine/lotus/miner-configuration/#libp2p-section) of the `~/.lotusminer/config.toml`

-1. In the `mining/sealing/proving` repository, update the `config.toml` and set `EnableMarkets` option to `true`
+3. In the `mining/sealing/proving` repository, update the `config.toml` and set `EnableMarkets` option to `true`
 ```toml
 [Subsystems]
   EnableMining = true